 Too old for social media?
-Don’t let anyone tell you that, because it’s not possible!
+Don’t let anyone tell you – or your senior loved one – that, because it’s not possible!

 Survey after survey reflects that more and more senior Americans, including those in the most elderly groups, are participating in social media — though their numbers still lag behind other age groups.
 They are jumping on board Facebook, Twitter, You Tube and more (can Google+ be far behind?) as they realize it is fun and provides real benefits.

 Are your senior loved ones participating?
-We can think of several reasons for them to do so, especially for those living on their own (or aging-in-place), but there are benefits for all seniors.
+We can think of several reasons for them to do so, especially for those living on their own (or aging-in-place), but there are benefits for those in senior care or living facilities as well.

 With the overwhelming majority of photographs now digital, sharing of memories is now easier than ever through social media.
 More and more pictures are shared every day by users of Facebook, Twitter, Flickr and other social media sites.
 Grandparents can go online now and see pictures taken just moments before by their grandchildren, creating a feeling of closeness that was never possible with mailed photos.